 Why Dogs Bark and Lunge on Leash

-Does your dog whine, bark, growl, or lunge when he sees another dog while he’s on his leash?
+Does your dog whine, bark, growl, or lunge when they see another dog while they’re on their leash?
 This unpleasant but common behavioral problem in dogs can be caused by barrier frustration.
 From nature’s side, dogs are strongly motivated to greet one another, and on leash, they can’t always do that.

 Barrier frustration is intense frustration on the dog’s part at the inability to express normal canine body language and/or interact with other dogs.
 The restrictive barrier is the leash in this case, but can also be something like a window, fence, or gate.
-In essence, the dog’s frustration has amplified to a point where he can’t help his reaction.
+In essence, the dog’s frustration has amplified to a point where they can’t help their reaction.